 Palestine Rejects Rafah Crossing Proposal Without Israeli Withdrawal

-Palestine Rejects Rafah Crossing Proposal: Hezbollah leader Sayyed Hassan Nasrallah declared on Wednesday that Lebanon would not cease its conflict with Israel as long as Israel continues its offensive against Gaza.
-In a televised address marking the Islamic holy day of Ashura, Nasrallah cautioned Israel against targeting civilians in southern Lebanon, warning that such actions could prompt Hezbollah to launch missiles at new Israeli settlements.
+The conflict in Gaza has also affected neighboring Lebanon, with Hezbollah issuing a strong warning to Israel.
+In a speech marking the Islamic holy day of Ashura, Hezbollah leader Sayyed Hassan Nasrallah declared that Lebanon would not stop its conflict with Israel as long as Israel continues its attacks on Gaza.
+He warned Israel against targeting civilians in southern Lebanon, saying that any such actions could lead to Hezbollah launching missiles at new Israeli settlements.

-Nasrallah dismissed rumors of any agreements regarding Lebanon’s front with Israel, emphasizing that developments in southern Lebanon would hinge on outcomes from the Gaza conflict.
-He asserted that any cessation of hostilities would require negotiations led by the Lebanese state.
+Nasrallah rejected rumors of any agreements between Lebanon and Israel, emphasizing that developments on Lebanon’s border would depend on how the Gaza conflict unfolds.
+He stated that any end to hostilities would require negotiations led by the Lebanese state, not outside powers.

 Check out TimesWordle.com for all the latest news